roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 12. How can you add a background color or image to an element using CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>12.
+How can you add a background color or image to an element using CSS?</summary>
   <p>

 To add background color in the CSS, you can use this syntax: `background-color: color_name;` and for adding an image in the CSS, you can use this syntax : `background-image: url(" ");`